Moglius/screenly-central/README.md

 # Screenly-central
-Screenly Central Management (Python FLASK app)
+Screenly Central Management (Python FLASK app) to manage all yours screenly devices without any kind of VPN solutions.
+All connections are generated from the Raspberry Pi devices to the central app consuming the REST API.

+All the software is implemented with docker and docker-compose file to facilitate the instalation process.

 ![alt text](https://blacklist.noname-it.com.ar/central.png)